Do You Really Need 24/7 Support? Setting the Right Service Hours as a Startup

 Customers often want quick replies.
 Yet a small startup might not afford overnight staff.
 First step is to gauge real needs.
 If customers are global or if you handle important data, 24/7 might help.
 Many early-stage teams choose business hours with thoughtful auto-responders after hours.
 This approach can save funds.
 It can also keep staff from fatigue.

-In some industries, compliance is key.
-If you store protected health info under HIPAA or handle financial data, you might need more strong coverage.
+In some industries, data protection is key.
+If you store sensitive information, you might need more robust coverage.
 It's not always about actual 24/7.
 It's about making sure no important issue sits idle.
-If you're handling sensitive data, advanced security checks and logged access might be necessary, even if your support hours are limited.
+If you're handling private data, strong security checks and logged access might be necessary, even if your support hours are limited.

 Communicating Hours to Customers